The Egg Donation Process

 Step 1: Submit Your Donor Application

-If you meet the basic requirements, click HERE to submit your initial application.
-Someone from our Egg Donor team will get in touch with you to answer questions and help make sure you complete your online profile.
-Make sure you provide as much details as possible on the application sections.
-We ask for 8-15 pictures of yourself to be e-mailed to us to put on your profile to show intended parents what you look like at varying ages from childhood to the present.
+If you meet the basic requirements, please submit your initial egg donor application.
+Someone from our Egg Donor Team will get in touch with you to answer questions and help make sure you complete your online profile.
+As you set up your profile, provide as many details as possible on the application sections.
+We ask you to email us 8-15 pictures of yourself so that we can put them on your profile to show intended parents what you look like at varying ages from childhood to the present.

 Step 2: Getting Matched with Future Parents

 Your online profile will be made “Available” once you complete the profile and submit your pictures.
 Future Parents can search for donors using our very private and secure database.
 They’ll be looking at details such as likeness, ethnicity, education, etc. It is important to know that all of your identifying information will be removed in order to protect your privacy.

 When there are future parents interested in working with you, an Egg Donor Coordinator will contact you and get the screening process started.

 Step 3: The Screening Process

 After you’ve been selected by parents, your Egg Donor Coordinator and the fertility clinic will work with you to start the egg donation screening process.
 This appointment usually involves a physical exam, genetic testing, STD testing, drug/nicotine screening, and other blood tests.
 During your screening appointment, the Egg Donor Nurse Coordinator will cover the entire donation process with you.
 You will also complete a background check and psychological screening in order to complete the screening process.
 Results from your medical screening are usually returned within 3-6 weeks.

 After you received medical clearance, you’ll enter the legal part of the process.
 The contracts start with the egg recipients and their attorney and then go to you and your attorney.
 This can take anywhere from 1-3 weeks to complete until all parties are satisfied.
 This is paid for by the future parents.